-Once again the department is asking all successful rifle season hunters to provide a tooth from their buck, regardless of its size or age.
+The department is asking all successful 16-day regular November season hunters to provide a tooth from their buck, regardless of its size or age.
 The tooth is used to accurately age the deer and provides information critical for managing Vermont's deer herd.
 We will publish the age information on our website in the spring.

 When You Report Your Deer